CircleCI-Public/cimg-base/README.md

 It is typically updated once a month.
 While not often, this tag can introduce breaking changes.

-`stable` - This was the previous name of the `current` tag.
-While it will still work for awhile, please use `current` instead.

 `<YYYY.MM>` - This image tag is a monthly snapshot of the image, referred to by the 4 digit year, dot, and a 2 digit month.
 For example `2022.01` would be the monthly snapshot tag from January 2022.
 This tag is intended for projects that are highly sensitive to changes and want the most deterministic builds possible.